michael-franke/michael-franke.github.io/oberseminar/index.md

 &nbsp;\          "Signaling Games, Sociolinguistic Variation and the Construction of Style"\
 &nbsp;\          <span style = "color:gray">In this presentation, I introduce social meaning games (SMGs), which are developed for the analysis of the strategic aspect of sociolinguistic variation (in the sense of Labov 1963, Labov 1966, et seq.).
 While remarks have been made (eg. Goffman 1970, Dror et al. 2013, Clark 2014) about the potential usefulness of game theory in the analysis of the meaning of variable linguistic phenomena (for example, variable use of the English (ING) suffix (1)), a general framework uniting variationist sociolinguistics with game theoretic pragmatics has yet to be developed.</span>\
 &nbsp;\          &nbsp;\
-&nbsp;\          <span style = "color:gray">(1) I’m workin’ on it vs I’m working on it..</span>\
+&nbsp;\          <span style = "color:gray">(1) I???m workin??? on it vs I???m working on it..</span>\
 &nbsp;\          &nbsp;\
 &nbsp;\          <span style = "color:gray">I propose that such a unification is possible through the integration of the *Third Wave* approach to the meaning of sociolinguistic variation (see Eckert 2000, 2008, 2012) with signalling games (Lewis 1969) and a Bayesian approach to speaker/listener reasoning (see Oaksford & Chater 2007 for a review).
-The combination of ‘signaling games + Bayesian reasoning’ has previously been argued to be particularly useful in the analysis of a large class of pragmatic phenomena, including scalar implicatures, manner implicatures and context-sensitive reference (see Franke & Jäger 2016 for an overview)..</span>\
+The combination of ???signaling games + Bayesian reasoning??? has previously been argued to be particularly useful in the analysis of a large class of pragmatic phenomena, including scalar implicatures, manner implicatures and context-sensitive reference (see Franke & J??ger 2016 for an overview)..</span>\

 &nbsp;\          <span style = "color:gray">I define the games and then show the predictions of this framework for both linguistic production and interpretation, as exemplified by the modeling of six empirical studies: .</span>\
 &nbsp;\          &nbsp;\
 &nbsp;\          <span style = "color:gray">PRODUCTION</span>\
 &nbsp;\          &nbsp;\
 &nbsp;\          <span style = "color:gray">1.
-Labov (1966)’s study of the social stratification of (ING, i.e -in’ vs -ing) in New York City.</span>\
+Labov (1966)???s study of the social stratification of (ING, i.e -in??? vs -ing) in New York City.</span>\
 &nbsp;\          <span style = "color:gray">2.
-Labov (2012)’s study of President Obama and Sara Palin’s use of (ING) in formal vs informal settings.</span>\
+Labov (2012)???s study of President Obama and Sara Palin???s use of (ING) in formal vs informal settings.</span>\
 &nbsp;\          <span style = "color:gray">3.
-Gratton (2015)’s study of the use of (ING) by non-binary individuals (i.e., individuals whose gender identity does not respect the male/female binary) in their home vs a public coffee shop..</span>\
+Gratton (2015)???s study of the use of (ING) by non-binary individuals (i.e., individuals whose gender identity does not respect the male/female binary) in their home vs a public coffee shop..</span>\
 &nbsp;\          &nbsp;\
 &nbsp;\          <span style = "color:gray">INTERPRETATION</span>\
 &nbsp;\          &nbsp;\